STEALTHTEMP1/openwebui-installer/README.md

 3. **Set up your Homebrew tap** (see main project documentation)
 4. **Test the complete flow** end-to-end

+## 🗂️ Docker Image Caching

+GitHub Actions builds development images and pushes them to GitHub Container Registry.
+These cached images can dramatically reduce setup time.
+See [DevOps/REGISTRY_CACHING.md](DevOps/REGISTRY_CACHING.md) for details on using the registry and overriding image tags with environment variables.

 ---

 **Ready to get started?** Run `./setup.sh` and follow the prompts!